emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

     # Download and install the latest SDK tools.
     ./emsdk install latest

-    # Make the "latest" SDK "active" for the current user. (writes ~/.emscripten file)
+    # Make the "latest" SDK "active" for the current user. (writes .emscripten file)
     ./emsdk activate latest

     # Activate PATH and other environment variables in the current terminal